 A preliminary study suggested a lower atherosclerotic burden in CHD patients compared to the general population.
-In these studies, the incidence of atherosclerosis in a sample of patients aged 11 to 44 years was evaluated based on CIMT measurements, coronary angiography, endothelial function, and lipid profiles as well as^{15,20-23}.
+In these studies, the incidence of atherosclerosis in a sample of patients aged 11 to 44 years was evaluated based on CIMT measurements, coronary angiography, endothelial function, and lipid profiles as well as15,20-23.

 However, the present paper is the first to comprehensively investigate some signs of atherosclerosis in children under 18 years old with CHD.
-Based on the results of the coronary angiograms, some studies have shown that there is no evidence of coronary artery disease; however, in patients with CHD, the coronary arteries are twisted and narrowed, which makes it difficult to detect plaque on the coronary angiograms^{20,22,23}.
+Based on the results of the coronary angiograms, some studies have shown that there is no evidence of coronary artery disease; however, in patients with CHD, the coronary arteries are twisted and narrowed, which makes it difficult to detect plaque on the coronary angiograms.
 In addition, the burden of atherosclerosis can not be quantified by visually evaluating a coronary angiogram.

 CIMT is a non-invasive assay to detect subclinical atherosclerosis.
 It may significantly help in diagnosing the status of patients with atypical chest pain or patients with several cardiovascular risk factors24-26.
 An increase in the mean of CIMT was observed in patients compared to the healthy group, which was not statistically significant.
 CIMT was assessed in Çiftel et al.'s investigation similar to our study, they showed CIMT was non-significantly increased in eighteen children with irreversible pulmonary hypertension due to congenital heart disease, while Meyer et al. demonstrated that CIMT in the right common carotid, left common carotid, right common carotid bifurcation, and common carotid bifurcation in patients with a history of coarctation of the aorta and repair, who were between 6 and 17 years old, compared to the control group with 6 to 11 years of age were respectively: 0.48, 0.44, 0.52, and 0.48 compared to 0.38, 0.38, 0.39, and 0.39 mm in all 4 parts.
-This difference was highly significant27.
-Sabri et al. reported a considerable augmentation in CIMT in patients with premature coronary arterial disease28.
-Moreover, Reiner et al. found that even after controlling for confounding factors such as age, sex, height, and weight, children with a history of congenital heart disease still had higher CIMT than controls29.
+This difference was highly significant.
+Sabri et al. reported a considerable augmentation in CIMT in patients with premature coronary arterial disease.
+Moreover, Reiner et al. found that even after controlling for confounding factors such as age, sex, height, and weight, children with a history of congenital heart disease still had higher CIMT than controls.

 The results of the current experiment showed that when comparing CIMT among three groups of study subjects, including Tetralogy of Fallot, Pulmonary atresia, and control, the numerical average of CIMT in Tetralogy of Fallot and Pulmonary atresia was considerably higher than in the control group.
 This is consistent with observations from de Groot et al. and Nielsen et al., who found that children with repaired Tetralogy of Fallot and patients with Pulmonary arterial hypertension had a higher average CIMT, which causes changes in peripheral vascular30-32.
-However, another study by Tarp et al. suggested that people who underwent surgery in childhood due to congenital CHD are protected from atherosclerosis in adulthood, and their CIMT is low^{22,33}.
+However, another study by Tarp et al. suggested that people who underwent surgery in childhood due to congenital CHD are protected from atherosclerosis in adulthood, and their CIMT is low.

 In the CCHD group, there were more increases in systolic blood pressure and BMI than in the healthy group.
-Similar to our research, Eikendal and Gianini et al. reported that disturbances in anthropometry, systolic blood pressure, and increased cholesterol in adolescents and pre-puberty children could be associated with increased CIMT^{34,35}.
-Moreover, Kamel et al. demonstrated that there is a positive correlation between elevating CIMT and BMI in children with idiopathic nephrotic syndrome36.
+Similar to our research, Eikendal and Gianini et al. reported that disturbances in anthropometry, systolic blood pressure, and increased cholesterol in adolescents and pre-puberty children could be associated with increased CIMT.
+Moreover, Kamel et al. demonstrated that there is a positive correlation between elevating CIMT and BMI in children with idiopathic nephrotic syndrome.
+Moreover, in another experiment, pressure HDL reduction and systolic blood pressure dysregulation were related to the CIMT in 8-year-old children and subjects with cyanotic congenital heart disease.